mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <p>Try removing the # preceding the print function call in the previous cell.
 We call this "uncommenting" a line of code.</p>
 <p>Now put the # back in place.
 We call this "commenting out" a line of code.
-Often we'll do this to temporarily disable some code from running, where we want to keep the code in place for possible future use.</p>
+Often we'll do this to temporarily enable or disable some code from running.</p>
 </div>
 </div>
 </div>